trinaldi/writeon-web/README.md

 ![WriteOn](https://i.imgur.com/icA08J8.png)

 *Disclaimer*
-I'm *specially* a moron when it comes to React at this point of time
+I'm *specially* a moron when it comes to React at this point in time

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).